 Creatinine and Creatinine Clearance

 Creatinine and creatinine clearance tests measure the level of the waste product creatinine in your blood and urine.
 These tests tell how well your kidneys are working.
 The substance creatine is formed when food is changed into energy through a process called metabolism.
 Creatine is broken down into another substance called creatinine, which is taken out of your blood by the kidneys and then passed out of your body in urine.
-See a picture of the kidneys.

 Three types of tests on creatinine can be done: